-In this day and digital age when everyone stashes their lives in their pockets, there will come a time when you might be wondering if a mobile app is worth investing in.
+In this day and digital age when everyone stashes their lives in their pockets, there will come a time when you might be wondering if building a mobile app is worth investing in.
 Having your company’s services and information at the tap of a screen might sound enticing.

 When deciding whether or not you want your company to take the mobile plunge, these are just a few things to consider before you jump into beta.